Help With Sealing And Expungement

 The Difference Between Sealing And Expunging A Criminal Arrest Record

 When a criminal record of an arrest or conviction is sealed, it means that the record is physically sealed and there is no longer public access to it.
-If you took a plea to a criminal case and the judge withheld adjudication, then you can get the charges sealed as long as you qualify.
+If you took a plea to a criminal case and the judge withheld adjudication, then you can get the criminal charges sealed as long as you qualify.
 There are some charges that you cannot seal even with a withhold of adjudication.

 A person may file for one expungement petition for each case, and they must do it in the same court in which their prosecution took place.
 When a criminal arrest record is expunged, the records are physically destroyed, so they are not available for public access.
 An expungement is much more like a clean slate than if the record were simply sealed.
 While it may sound simple, this is a complicated matter, call us today for legal counsel.